-Each day will include a keynote address, three panels, breakout sessions, and fast-paced one-on-one meetings to catch up with familiar faces or make new connections in our community.
-During Friday's session, we will also take a moment for celebration in an otherwise difficult year, recognizing outstanding individuals and efforts within our global music field with a virtual globalFEST 2021 Awards Ceremony.
+Each day include an opening reflection as well as panels, breakout sessions, and fast-paced one-on-one meetings to catch up with familiar faces or make new connections in our community.
+During Friday's session, we also took a moment for celebration in an otherwise difficult year, recognizing outstanding individuals and efforts within our global music field with a virtual globalFEST 2021 Awards Ceremony.

 12:30 - 1:45PM EST | Power Together: networking now more important than ever

 The challenges of this year revealed the need for us to come together despite keeping our physical distance.
 In the face of COVID-19 closures, economic hardship, systemic racism and injustice, different constellations of arts workers and professionals emerged to create new systems of support, share resources, organize and advocate.
 Our panelists share how they build and maintain these networks and discuss the work still to do.